makamys/forge-mod-template/README.md

 # Forge 1.7.10 example project

-This is an example mod using the [fork of ForgeGradle-1.2 made by anatawa12](https://github.com/anatawa12/ForgeGradle-1.2), which supports Gradle 4.4.1 and later.
-This example project uses Gradle 6.4.
-It can be used as a replacement for Forge's 1.7.10 MDK.
+This is an example Forge 1.7.10 mod template that can be used to quickstart your modding projects.

 ## How to use this example project